oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-3-python-and-oracle-rest-api-relationship/python-and-oracle-rest-api-relationship.md

    ![Open the lab_3_app.py file folder in VS Code.](images/opening-lab-3-app-py-file.png " ")

-   :pirate_flag: The examples in this Lab will use Visual Studio Code.
+   > 🏴‍☠️ The examples in this Lab will use Visual Studio Code.

 ## Task 2: Review the Python application and functions